mehulthakral/logic_detector/README.md

 Note :

-While giving functions with special pre conditions like strings having only digits or only special characters or functions having types which are not supported by dynamic analysis model, then, will have to specify the pre conditions in dictionary passed as default arg for that parameter.
+1.  giving functions with special pre conditions like strings having only digits or only special characters or functions having types which are not supported by dynamic analysis model, then, will have to specify the pre conditions in dictionary passed as default arg for that parameter.

 For example : In case of a function validating IP address string, the string must not contain upper case, lower case and special characters.
 So in that case, the function signature will be